freeamac/BookLib/README.md

 could be developed in that environment but running in that environment prevents access to the Microsoft IME for non-English input (ie. Japanese).
 For more details see [IME Experiments](docs/ime_experiments/README.md)

-The current version of java being used is openjdk 11.0.17
+The current version of java being used is openjdk 17.0.15 for `jpackage` support.
+That also requires the installation of the [Wix Toolset V3](https://github.com/wixtoolset/wix3/releases) to package the app into a Microsoft installer package (.msi).

 ## Developer Linting